-Spokesperson should plan and rehearse a presentation and may use power-point slides (probably not more than 4-5 slides).
+Spokesperson should plan and rehearse a presentation and may use power-point slides (probably not more than 4-5 slides for time allowed).
 Following the brief presentation, instructor will offer comments, and class members will be invited to ask questions.